samuelim01/tp/docs/UserGuide.md

 #### 2.6.2.
 Undoing last action: `undo`

-Mistakes happen; perfection persists.
-With a simple command, undo the last action and maintain the flawless flow of your wedding planning.
+Allows you to undo the last action, so that you can correct mistakes and keep your wedding planning on track.

 Format: `undo`